Kyder/Image-Presenter/README.md

 - Network setings where you can adjust ports or IP and name
 - Addon support

+Tauri Conversion>
+Currently it is missing autodiscovery function, update and maybe one network feature.

 Addons: CURENCTLY BEING REWORKED FOR TAURI

 Date/Time Display>